boomland/VoiceFilter-by-Megatron3000ultraSkill/README.md

 + Removing speaker's voice from the background noise

 ### Tasks
-+ Replicate the resutls of [VoiceFilter paper](https://arxiv.org/pdf/1810.04826.pdf)
++ Replicate the resutls of [VoiceFilter paper](https://arxiv.org/pdf/1810.04826.pdf) :heavy_check_mark:
-+ Analyze if filtered audio samples improve quality for speech recognition
++ Analyze if filtered audio samples improve quality for downstream tasks :heavy_check_mark:
-+ Reverse the model so it keeps all but one
++ Reverse the model so it keeps all but one :heavy_check_mark:

 ### :rocket: Launch the model
 We used **p2s.16xlarge.8** for the following scenario.